 Taps are very important contributors to the overall hygiene state of any washroom or kitchen.
 Therefore, it is important to clean them on a regular basis to remain its shiny appearance and keep them at a high standard of cleanliness.

-- Limescale build up – limescale is caused by the water’s hardness level.
-Limescale are not harmful but can be unpleasant to look at ( see more on water hardness here)
+- Limescale build-up – limescale is caused by the water’s hardness level.
+Limescale is not harmful but can be unpleasant to look at.

 - Grime buildup at tap joint with the sink.